Applying for special use of public space for work and construction sites

 - Objection

-- Action before the administrative court
+- Appeal to the administrative court

 Road traffic authority